jltsiren/gbwtgraph/SERIALIZATION.md

 Field `nodes` counts the number of original nodes **present** in the graph.
 A node is present if the local alphabet size in the corresponding GBWT nodes is nonzero.
-If the GBWT encodes a subgraph induced by the paths, this is equivalent to requiring that the original node is visited by a path.
+If the GBWT stores a subgraph induced by the paths, this is equivalent to requiring that the original node is visited by a path.

 The following flags are supported: